 Table of Contents

-Full thickness burns are deep burns that are associated with complete destruction of the dermis, hence they are unable to heal on their own.
-Full thickness burns can also involve deeper structures such as muscle and bone.
+- Full thickness burns are deep burns that are associated with the complete destruction of the dermis, hence they are unable to heal on their own.
+Full thickness burns can also involve deeper structures, such as muscle and bone.

 Epidemiology of Burns in Children

 Skin burns are common in children and are responsible for approximately 50,000 pediatric emergency visits per year.
 Approximately, 6,400 children per year are exposed to a serious skin burn that requires admission to a burns unit.